 The clinical symptoms exhibit the progressive paralysis of all muscles, excessive salivation, jaw, and eyelid drop, change in temperament and rise in body temperature, restlessness, and irritability, hyperexcitation, circling and head pressing, loss of appetite, depression.

 There is no treatment of rabies after the onset of clinical signs in horses.
 The vaccination of horses after a bite by rabid animals to your horse’s post-exposure vaccine.
-The pre-exposure vaccines may be done in rabies prone areas to prevent the diseases.
+The pre-exposure vaccines may be done in rabies prone areas to prevent diseases.